 Technology wasn’t my original plan while in college.
 I gradually began shifting my attention toward tech the more I used it.
 I did plenty of creative writing and thought maybe I could implement my skills within technology.
 I joined Risk in 2018 as a technical writer and in 2020 changed teams and transitioned to a scrum master role.
 Moore’s Law tells me it’s going to get very exciting, very quickly.

-Diversity and inclusion are not matters of political correctness.
-Instead, they are critical for growth and success.
+Inclusion is not a matter of political correctness.
+Instead, it iscritical for growth and success.

 Niharika Syamala